eldskald/react-styled-alert/README.md

-# React-Styled-Alert
+# react-styled-alert

-React-Styled-Alert allows you to use react components in place of the usual alert popup, allowing you to style them however you want as well as execute code.
+react-styled-alert allows you to use react components in place of the usual alert popup, allowing you to style them however you want as well as execute code.

 ## Installation